google/seqio/README.md

 ### (Optional) Offline Caching

-For improved performance at load time and avoid redundant computations for commonly used tasks, you can pre-cache your `Task` with all or part of the preprocessing done in advance of training.
+For improved performance at load time and to avoid redundant computations for commonly used tasks, you can pre-cache your `Task` with all or part of the preprocessing done in advance of training.